aidanpoe/uss-serenity1/STEAM_SETUP_GUIDE.md

 #### For New Steam Users:
 1. Click "Sign in through Steam" on the homepage
 2. Steam authentication redirects to registration page
-3. User creates username and optionally links to roster entry
+3. User creates username and **must create their crew roster profile** (name, species, department, position, etc.)
-4. Account is created and user is logged in (no password needed)
+4. Account and roster entry are created simultaneously and user is logged in (no password needed)

 #### For Existing Users:
 - All users must now use Steam authentication